 You could arrange a play day to celebrate your love for each other.
 As loving parents, you have a wonderful opportunity to show your children the right way to honor and respect each other as partners and to show them what romance means in an appropriate way.
 The kids could do something different and special between their siblings.
 You can all do a fun project together like make Valentine’s Day miniature cheesecakes.
 And never forget the four-legged ones – they are full of our love too!

 Celebrate Valentine’s Day As a Family

 Give your family a treat this holiday.
 Before Valentine’s Day has come and gone, think about what should love look like in your house.
+Here are some fun Valentine’s Day free printables that the kids will enjoy while you talk about what love means to you as a family.
 Think about how you want your children to think about Valentine’s Day going forward.
 I would bet a construction-paper-heart that whatever your idea is, it’s beautiful and worth celebrating.